Welcome to TransPan

 The application form will contain different sections, some are pre-filled by e-COST, such as Application name or Primary affiliation.

-1. the Grant Application Template (you can find it here: https://www.cost.eu/STSM_GrantApplication).
+I. the Grant Application Template (you can find it here: https://www.cost.eu/STSM_GrantApplication).

 In the Application template please briefly address the following points:

-3. Underline the aspects of complementarity between expertise and instrumentation of the home and hosting institution/research groups.
+c.
+Underline the aspects of complementarity between expertise and instrumentation of the home and hosting institution/research groups.

-4. Detail the steps you will take to achieve your proposed goals.
+d.
+Detail the steps you will take to achieve your proposed goals.

-5. Provide an itemized justification of the requested budget.
+e.
+Provide an itemized justification of the requested budget.

-Applicants are requested to present a Working Plan that is reasonably feasible and coherent with the time slot requested in the application.
+Applicants are requested to present a working plan that is reasonably feasible and coherent with the time slot requested in the application.

 After adding the supporting documents, the applicant can submit the grant application.